Updated: Feb 28, 2025

 • which contracts are returning the most revenue.

-• how contract changes will impact cash flow.
+• how proposed contract changes will impact cash flow.

 • contract renewal dates, notifying you when you should start reviewing which contract.